SharePoint/sp-dev-docs/docs/declarative-customization/formatting-advanced.md

-You can use column and view formatting to define custom call out that can be commissioned basis user defined actions like click or hover
+You can use formatting to define custom call out that can be commissioned basis user defined actions like click or hover

 This example uses customCardProps, openOnEvent, directionalHint and isBeakVisible